Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Introduction

 We have constructed the blow-up rates $\lmb(t)\sim|t|^{p}/|\log|t||$ for any $p>1$, whereas the condition $p\geq1$ is necessary according to \eqref{eq:thm1-lmb-upper-bound-radial}.
 In this sense, our constructions are almost optimal.
 However, we do not know whether the (end-point) blow-up rate $|t|/|\log|t||$ is possible or not.
-It might be the case that the bound \eqref{eq:thm1-lmb-upper-bound-radial} is not optimal. \end{rem}
+Moreover, we do not claim any optimality regarding the powers of $\log |t|$ in the constructible blow-up rates with the current method, nor in the upper bound \eqref{eq:thm1-lmb-upper-bound-radial}. \end{rem}

 \begin{rem}[Strongly interacting regime] Our method crucially utilizes the strong soliton-radiation interaction in the radial case ($m=0$), which directly affects the blow-up rate \eqref{eq:lmb-gmm-formula}.
 A similar blow-up construction exhibiting a direct connection between the asymptotic profile and the blow-up rate is provided in \cite{JendrejLawrieRodriguez2019arXiv} for the $1$-equivariant wave maps.